OBBI 050800Z 32009KT 280V340 7000 NSC 37/25 Q1001 NOSIG

 He explained with invite to the other recruiters around him, they all had that look of rejection on their face padded with a smile.
 The realized disappointment was too harsh, I just turned and walked away.
 I didn't even apply.

 A few years later while in college, my "MACH ONE" cousin took to the sky.
 He found a bit of space in his life and decided to get some lessons under his belt.
 I've never been up with him, but he'd tell me all about the great experiences he had, and how free it made him feel.
-He'd ask me to join, but I thought too myself, here's another flight romantic, trying to sell me on an unattainable dream.
+He'd ask me to join, but I thought to myself, here's another flight romantic, trying to sell me on an unattainable dream.

-He would often miss the class or cancel his flight for simple life demands.
+My cousin would often miss the class or cancel his flight for simple life demands.
 Once September comes in, the weather would become unbearable to fly trainers in.
 It was a pause until spring, add rainy days and bad weather and that's 9 months lost out of the year.
 I saw him lose the push, he let go with disappointment.
 By this time the trend was all so familiar to me.

 I wasn’t discouraged by the distance, neither was the time demanded an issue for me.
 In all honesty, I would have gladly dropped campus life for a runway!
 Just like in most situations, it was a fun idea until it got serious.
 Faced with a two-year program and a substantial cost to cover, this wasn't and easy walk.
 Time, Effort, Dedication are not something a college student understands, specially not my freshmen self.

 At this point flying was a dream fading to black, if not for my excitement when riding commercial planes, I would have probably let go of my dream to long before.
 But R. Kelly said it best “I Believe I Can Fly”.
-I reverted to my Flight Sims, and kept my eye to the sky.
+I reverted to my Flight Sims, and kept my eyes to the sky.
 I left College wingless, but naively hopeful.

+Years pass, and I'm back home on the Island.
 As part of an Airshow, a friend of a friend was in Bahrain promoting a flight school.
 This was the first time in ages that I found someone with insight and interest in flight.
 The conversations were quick in becoming a why not situation.
 The rush was cautiously coming back, but I was crushed with doubt.

 The odd thing this time was, I gave up before even trying.
 Emotionally I was too drained to go through this again.
 So much, that when I mentioned it to my family I was actually looking for an excuse to say No. I convinced myself to let go and excused my intent.